web-ridge/react-native-ridge-navigation/README.md

 Things which need to be done:
 - useFocus on web
 - documentation
-- Configure theme dark/light
 - Remove react-native-paper dependency
 - create universal lazyWithPreload for screens (React.lazy not working yet in React Native :( )
-- example app with example stacks
-- create website
+- create website for library
-- universal modals (web support too)
+- universal modal screens (web support too)

 ## Features
 - Superior performance (we use [wix/react-native-navigation](https://github.com/wix/react-native-navigation))